 Queen Anne houses generally have a central block with a steep hipped roof, and projections from the front and sides forming cross gables.
 Bay windows, one storey porches, and towers create complex massing.
 Brick, clapboard, shingles, and terracotta used in the same building add to the picturesque quality of these houses.
 Wooden ornament in the Eastlake style, such as spindles, scrolled brackets, and turned posts decorate eaves, friezes, gables and porches.

 Queen Anne style houses vary from the Old English style with half-timbering, to spindlework and Eastlake ornament, to Free Classic houses with classical motifs, to patterned masonry buildings directly evocative of the English Queen Anne style.
 It is a style of infinite variety, color, joy, visual delight, inventiveness, and adaptability.
 And while drawing from the past, Queen Anne style houses were a fitting modern expression of the close of the nineteenth century.
 Sweetness and Light: The “Queen Anne” Movement, by Mark Girouard, is an excellent history and The Queen Anne House: America’s Victorian Vernacular by Janet Foster shows these houses in all their splendor.
-The above books and more on America’s domestic traditional and classical architecture may be found at my online bookshop.

 Copyright for all images and text, unless in the public domain or otherwise noted, Christine G. H. Franck, Inc.